-1. Dress modestly
+1. Dress Modestly

 Remember that Morocco is an Islamic country.
 It’s important to dress modestly and appropriately.
-Cover your shoulders and knees, avoid low-cut necklines and tigh-fitting clothes.
+Cover your shoulders and knees, avoid low-cut necklines and tight-fitting clothes.
 You can carry a scarf or a cardigan in case you feel uncomfortable.
 Blend in with the crowd.
 What you wear in public can and may reduce the attention you get.

 2. Walk confidently.
 Stay vigilant.

 Avoid eye contact and pretend you are fixated on something else or didn’t hear them.

 Ignore when somebody is trying to lead you somewhere.

 Don’t be too friendly or over-familiar, you might end up getting roped into sales and scams.